New Year’s Eve Fireworks In Philadelphia for 2015/2016

-Ring in 2013 twice during SugarHouse New Year’s Eve Fireworks on the Delaware River Waterfront.
-With fireworks shows along the Delaware River at 6 p.m. and midnight, you’ll have plenty of time to find perfect spot to watch the spectacular displays.
+Ring in 2016 twice during SugarHouse Casino’s New Year’s Eve Fireworks on the Delaware River Waterfront.
+With fireworks shows along the Delaware River at 6 p.m. and midnight, you’ll have plenty of time to find the perfect spot to watch the spectacular displays.

 Philadelphia’s main attraction on New Year’s Eve draws thousands of people to the Delaware River Waterfront each year.
 Conveniently located within a short walk of Old City, Society Hill and South Street, Penn’s Landing becomes a festive party with revelers of all ages delighting in a breathtaking fireworks display.

-If you’re not already in the neighborhood, catch a cab or hop on SEPTA’s Blue Line to Old City – from there it is approximately a five minute walk to Penn’s Landing.
+If you’re not already in the neighborhood, catch a cab or hop on SEPTA’s Blue Line to Old City.
+From there it’s approximately a five-minute walk to Penn’s Landing.

-Arrive with time to pick out your spot to watch the fireworks display, but not too early as December is typically a chilly month in the city.
+Arrive with time to pick out your spot to watch the fireworks display, but not too early — December is typically a chilly month in the city.